 - a) Administrative procedures for the compensation to former owners of the land on which the Hyatt Hotel (subsidiary company BEOGRADSKO MESOVITO PREDUZECE) and other third party structures have been constructed.
-Given the new data regarding the case and the lawyer's representation letter, the company has calculated that the estimated value of the provision shall amount to a total of $\in$ 898.
-According to the above, the additional amount recognized in the Company's financial statements for the current year totals $\in$ 506 k, which is considered sufficient. - b) Court cases have been filed against the subsidiary company BEOGRADSKO MESOVITO PREDUZECE standing at 1.3 m (less interest and surcharges).
-The most significant case is that of the former employees demanding compensation due to termination of the employment relationship relying on non-competition clause amounting to € 1.1 million.
-The Group's management claims that there are no reasons for compensation concerning the termination of the employment relationship, given that both plaintiffs resigned of their own will.
+Given the new data regarding the case and the lawyer's representation letter, the company has calculated that the estimated value of the provision shall amount to a total of € 898. - b) Court cases have been filed against the subsidiary company BEOGRADSKO MESOVITO PREDUZECE standing at 1.1 m (less interest and surcharges) referring to the former employees demanding compensation due to termination of the employment relationship.
+The Group's estimates that there are no reasons for compensation concerning the termination of the employment relationship, given that both plaintiffs resigned of their own will.
 The management of the subsidiary has also acted against the plaintiffs, and interrogations for both conflicts have not yet started.
-As the cases are still at an early stage, the final outcome cannot presently be determined, and no provision has been made in the financial statements of the Group.
+As the cases are still at an early stage, the final outcome cannot presently be determined, and no provision has been made in the financial statements of the Group. - c) Finally, Municipality of Rhodes has issued tax notice for Municipal Fees for the FY 2009 to 2018 for a total amount of € 856k.
+From this amount the company paid € 96k and for the remaining amount a provision has been recognized as long as an appeal is pending.

-There are no other litigation or arbitration disputes of courts or arbitration bodies that may have a significant influence on the financial statements or the functionality of the Group, beyond the provisions that have already been made (§ 5.12).
+There are no other litigation or arbitration disputes of courts or arbitration bodies that may have a significant influence on the financial statements or operations of the Group and the Company beyond the provisions that have already been made (§ 5.11).